Men installing solar panels on roof

 Cons

-That being said, if you don’t use a lot of electricity and do not expect to in the future, then spending more on a bigger solar system may not provide the best value long term.
-This is because you’ll still be paying a fixed daily fee for being connected to the grid, and you’ll still be paying for energy at night or when weather is poor and there’s a reduction in power output.
+That being said, if you don’t use a lot of electricity and don’t expect to in the future, spending more on a bigger solar system may not provide the best value long term.
+This is because you’ll still be paying a fixed daily fee for being connected to the grid, and you’ll still be paying for energy at night or when weather is poor and there’s a reduction in solar power output.

-Finding the best solar panel will depend on a range of factors, including your budget, what size system or output efficiency your home needs, as well as the products on offer from installers near you.
+Finding the best solar panel will depend on a range of factors, including your budget, what size system or output efficiency your home needs, and the products on offer from installers near you.
 That being said, there are a number of premium solar panel brands that are highly regarded within the industry, some of which include:

 • Canadian Solar